 The award, given through the NIH R15 mechanism, is meant to expose students to hands-on research and support the research environment of schools that have not been major recipients of NIH support in the past.
 This is the first R15 awarded to Wellesley College for social science research.

-The undergraduate student researchers involved in the NIH-funded study will assist in conducting surveys of over 800 middle school students, surveying a subsample of parents, and interviewing a subsample of middle school students.
-Analysis of those surveys and interviews will investigate demographics associated with early social media use, how social media use is related to psychosocial issues like depression or anxiety and behavioral outcomes like sleep, physical activity, substance use, or problematic internet behaviors, and the influence of parents and peers.
+Led by Dr. Charmaraman, undergraduate students from Wellesley College are central to the research process of this longitudinal, multi-method study.
+Through the Youth, Media & Wellbeing Research Lab, they have assisted in conducting surveys of hundreds of middle school students, surveying a subsample of parents, and interviewing a subsample of middle school students.
+Analyses of those surveys and interviews have investigated demographics associated with early social media use, how social media use is related to psychosocial issues like depression or anxiety and behavioral outcomes like sleep, physical activity, substance use, or problematic internet behaviors, and the influence of parents and peers.

 A significant study that has come out of this project so far looked at how the quantity, content, and context of social media use affects adolescents’ sleep.
 Dr. Charmaraman and her team found that checking social media often, viewing emotional or violent videos, and starting to use social media at an early age were significantly related to later bedtimes and fewer hours of sleep on school nights for early adolescents.
 Parental rules restricting mobile phone and online use before bed and obtaining a smartphone at a later age were associated with increased sleep duration and earlier bedtimes.